-- 1. Belmont Improvement Area Board of Management. - 2.
-Each board established for transitional purposes under section 7 of Ontario Regulation 204/03 (Powers of the Minister or a Commission in Implementing a Restructuring Proposal) made under the Municipal Act, 2001. - 2.1 The Board of Governors of Exhibition Place. - 2.2 The Board of Management of the Hummingbird Centre for the Performing Arts. - 3.
-Centre in the Square Inc. - 4.
-Revoked: O. Reg.
-48/12, s.
-1 (2). - 4.1 Every corporation incorporated under section 142 of the Electricity Act, 1998. - 4.2 The Downtown Improvement Area Board of Management. - 4.3 The Hamilton Entertainment and Convention Facilities Inc. - 5.
+- 4.3 The Hamilton Entertainment and Convention Facilities Inc. - 5.
 Joint committees of management established under the Community Recreation Centres Act, all such committees. - 6.
 Kitchener Housing Inc. - 6.1 Every local housing corporation incorporated under Part III of the Social Housing Reform Act, 2000. - 7.
 Municipal Property Assessment Corporation. - 8.
 Every source protection authority as defined in subsection - 2 (1) of the Clean Water Act, 2006. - 9.-11.
 Revoked: O. Reg.
 343/08, s.
 1 (3). - 12.
-Toronto Atmospheric Fund. - [19] The board's position is that the consortium is not an institution under the Act, but an independent entity subject to shared oversight by two different school boards, the board and the PDSB (collectively the "school boards").
-The purpose of the consortium is to collectively provide for common administration of transportation for students registered within their combined jurisdiction.
-It states that the school boards are equal partners of the consortium for the purposes of providing common transportation services to their respective pupils and students located in the jurisdiction of the consortium. - [20] The board states that the consortium is administered by a Governance Committee comprised of four members from each Board: a Trustee from each Board, the Director of Education from each Board, the Associate Director responsible for transportation from each Board, and the Superintendent/Controller responsible for transportation from each Board.
-The consortium also has an Administrative Team consisting of a Superintendent/Controller responsible for transportation matters from each Board and the Manager of the consortium.
-The Superintendent of Planning and Operations for the board is responsible for managing the board's Transportation
+Toronto Atmospheric Fund. - [19] The board submits that the consortium is not an institution under MFIPPA, but a separately operated independent organization.
+It states that the consortium was established by agreement as the central administration for student transportation services by three district school boards (collectively the "school boards") in the region of Thunder Bay: - a. the board, - b.
+Lakehead District School Board (LDSB), and - c.
+Conseil scolaire de district catholique Aurores boreales (CSDCAB). - [20] The board states that the school boards are equal partners of the consortium for the purposes of providing common transportation services to their respective pupils and students located in the jurisdiction of the consortium.
+The consortium is administered by a Governance Committee comprised of the following representatives from each of the three school boards: - the Director of Education or their designate, - the Senior Business Official, and - a Trustee.